rutherford-nj/www.rutherfordboronj.com/upcoming-events/DO.md

 Park Avenue from the Library to Ames Ave will be closed to vehicular traffic.
 Bikes and scooters prohibited.

-Following Wednesdays: June 26th, Sept.
+Following Wednesdays: Sept.
 4th, Sept.
 11th, Sept.
 18th and the Grand Finale on Saturday, Sept.
 21st!